 - “Please, please don’t be so depressed—we’ll be married soon, and then these lonesome nights will be over forever—and until we are, I am loving, loving every tiny minute of the day and night.”
 (Zelda to F. Scott Fitzgerald)

 Now, pick up your pen and paper and write a sexy love letter.
-You have a few weeks to perfect it before Valentine’s Day on February 14th!
+You have a few weeks to perfect it before Valentine’s Day!